kkovacs/vmtree/README.md

 - Works seamlessly with Visual Studio Code's official [Remote - SSH](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh) extension.
 - Uses LXD containers, which share RAM, CPU and disk space, providing high VM density.
 - There are "personal" and "shared" VMs.
 (Shared VMs are the ones starting with `demo-`.
 Personal ones with `username-`.)
 - Port 80 of every VM is automatically exposed over HTTPS, like `https://demo-foo.example.com`.
-(A [reverse-proxy](https://caddyserver.com/v2) deals with TLS and forwards HTTP requests to the right VM.)
+(A preconfigured [Caddy reverse-proxy](https://caddyserver.com/) deals with TLS and forwards HTTP requests to the right VM.)
 - But every subdomain is protected with HTTP password automatically, so forgetful humans don't accidentally expose random stuff to the world.
 (Can be disabled on a per-VM basis by `sudo touch /nopassword`.)
 - The directory `/persist/` is shared between a user's personal VMs.
 (This makes file transfer and working on multiple VMs easy.)
 - VMs are considered ephemeral: by default all VMs "die" at night.
 (This protects resources from forgetful humans.)